bubroz/place2polygon/PROGRESS.md

 3. Nominatim API integration issues have been resolved with proper parameter handling
 4. Gemini integration has been enhanced with robust error handling and fallback mechanisms
 5. Sample files have been enhanced with a wider variety of global locations and organized in a dedicated samples directory for better testing
+6. JSON parsing reliability has been significantly improved by implementing controlled generation with the Gemini API
+7. Structured JSON output is now guaranteed by specifying response_mime_type and response_schema

 Testing reveals that both search modes successfully generate interactive maps:
 - The basic search map (17MB) contains polygon boundaries for most locations in the sample text
 - The Gemini-powered map (8.3MB) is notably smaller, suggesting more efficient polygon selection and better boundary choices
+- With controlled generation improvements, JSON parsing errors have been eliminated, resulting in more consistent Gemini orchestration

 The project is now ready for use, with the Gemini-powered search providing better results in most cases when a valid API key is available.
 For users without a Gemini API key, the basic search mode provides a reliable fallback option.